1/2 off the first 200 RSVPs for Saturday evening's Party Like it's 1985 at Bel Air!

 He was born in Lafayette, Indiana, on Nov.
 8, 1966, to John and Dorothy Hart.

-A family slideshow would include John digging in the huge dirt pile behind his family's house in Kokomo, and him shooting hoops with his father and friends.
-Due to district changes, John graduated from Kokomo High School in 1985, but he was a Haworth Husky through and through (hence the name of one of his new husky puppies).
+John was a long-distance runner who ran full and half marathons, triathlons and trail races.
+He graduated from Kokomo High School in 1985, but he was a Haworth Husky through and through.
 In high school, John played football and tennis, and served on the yearbook staff.
 He went on to study architecture at Ball State University, but realized engineering was a better fit, transferred to Purdue, and graduated with a BS in civil engineering in 1990.
-Upon moving to Colorado in 1997, John joined Peak Engineering, where he worked for 25 years, and where his integrity, insight and determination led him to become majority owner and president.
-John cared about his employees and the long-term success of his company.
-He was highly regarded in his field; he served on the national committees for the American Concrete Institute and the Tilt-Up Concrete Association, he was honored as a fellow of TCA, receiving their David L. Kelly Distinguished Engineer Award and received an Alumni Achievement award from Purdue University Lyles School of Civil Engineering.
+Upon moving to Colorado in 1997, John joined Peak Engineering, where he worked for 25 years, becoming majority owner and president.
+He served on the national committees for the American Concrete Institute and the Tilt-Up Concrete Association, he was honored as a fellow of TCA, receiving their David L. Kelly Distinguished Engineer Award and received an Alumni Achievement award from Purdue University Lyles School of Civil Engineering.
 John was licensed as an engineer in 32 states.

 John's proudest moments revolved around his son, John Rogers "JR" Hart, and his daughter, Grace Ann Hart, both of Conifer, Colorado.
 He is also survived by his partner, Julie Ascarrunz; his mother, Dorothy Hart of Kokomo, Indiana; and his sisters, Terri (Dana) Hofstrom of Lake Wales, Florida, Becky (Alan) Archibald of Indianapolis, Melody (Scott Schreker) Hart of Nashville, their families; and his former wife, Jill Hart.
-All enfolded John in love and support.

 John was preceded in death by his infant twin daughters, Ara Katherine and Hannah Caroline; and his father, John Marcus Hart Jr.